top of page

 I love my job, always have done and always will do, but I continue to be saddened that the profession is so vulnerable to gender-based discrimination.
 Women journalists play a vital role in shaping the media industry, and advocating for gender equality and social justice, so why are we still be forced to overcome challenges and threats?
 More needs to be urgently done to acknowledge such challenges, recognise the imperative role women journalists play, and create true gender equality in the media.

-By Gabrielle Pickard-Whitehead
+by Gabrielle Pickard-Whitehead

 16 views0 comments